 Make an infusion of 1 – 2 teaspoons of Allspice powder in one cup of boiling water.
 After steeping for 15 minutes, strain through a coffee filter.
 May drink up to 3 cups per day.

 To relieve muscle aches and pains, joint pain and arthritis, and to treat bruises: Make a poultice using Allspice powder mixed with enough water to make a paste.
 Spread the paste on a clean cloth, and then cover the affected area.

 As a dietary supplement

-Allspice, pimento, Jamaica pepper, clove pepper, myrtle pepper, pimenta.
+Allspice, Jamaica pepper, clove pepper, myrtle pepper, pimenta, turkish Yenibahar,pimento.

-Carminative, anitdiarrheal, rubifacient, aromatic, digestive stimulant, digestive tonic, antioxidant, antiseptic, anesthetic, analgesic, antidontalgic, antifungal, nervous system stimulant, antidepressant, aphrodisiac, tonic.
+Carminative, anti-diarrheal, rubefacient, aromatic, digestive stimulant, digestive tonic, antioxidant, antiseptic, anesthetic, analgesic, anti-dontalgic, anti-fungal, nervous system stimulant, antidepressant, aphrodisiac, tonic.

-Flatulence, stomach ache, colic, diahrrea, vomiting, indigestion, dispepsia, poor appetite, aromatic, fatigue, nervous exhaustion, hysterical paroxyms, depression, neuralgia, convulsions, menstrual cramping, heavy menstrual bleeding, fever, colds, flu, chest infections, arthritis, rheumatism, muscle aches and pains, joint soreness and pains, bruises, diabetes, yeast infections, fungal infections, tooth and gum pain.
+Flatulence, stomach ache, colic, diarrhea, vomiting, indigestion, dyspepsia, poor appetite, aromatic, fatigue, nervous exhaustion, hysterical paroxysm, depression, neuralgia, convulsions, menstrual cramping, heavy menstrual bleeding, fever, colds, flu, chest infections, arthritis, rheumatism, muscle aches and pains, joint soreness and pains, bruises, diabetes, yeast infections, fungal infections, tooth and gum pain.

 Possible Side Effects